These are the most beautiful travel puzzles to inspire you before your next trip!

 2. Northern Lights, 1000 Piece, Heye →

-When we visited Iceland during the winter, we chased the Northern Lights every night.
-We were lucky enough to catch a glimpse of it and were amazed to see the lights dance through the sky.
-This Northern Lights puzzle makes me want to go chase them again.
+We chased the Northern Lights every night when visiting Iceland in winter.
+We were lucky enough to catch a glimpse and were amazed to see the lights dance through the sky.
+This Northern Lights puzzle makes me want to chase them again.

 See More: How to Catch and Photograph the Northern Lights